zhangqiang4/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 There are three ways that the hypervisor interacts with the Service VM: the VM exits (including hypercalls), upcalls, and through the I/O request buffer.
-Interaction between the hypervisor and the User VM is more restricted, including only VM exits and hypercalls related to trusty.

 Service VM
 **********